AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 ## Step 2: Describe the conditions

-conditions are the requirements to trigger an event.
-A rule can have up to ten conditions and twenty-five events.
+Conditions are the requirements to trigger an event.
+A rule can have up to ten conditions and 25 events.

    ![Rule - Build your rule](assets/rules-add-workspace.png)